Term sheet

 A term sheet is a bullet-point document outlining the material terms and conditions of a potential business agreement, establishing the basis for future negotiations between a seller and buyer.
 It is usually the first documented evidence of a possible acquisition.
 It may be either binding or non-binding.

 After a term sheet has been "executed", it guides legal counsel in the preparation of a proposed "definitive agreement".
 It then guides, but is not necessarily binding, as the signatories negotiate, usually with legal counsel, the final terms of their agreement.

-Term sheets are very similar to "letters of intent" (LOI) in that they are both preliminary, mostly non-binding documents meant to record two or more parties' intentions to enter into a future agreement based on specified (but incomplete or preliminary) terms.
-The difference between the two is slight and mostly a matter of style: an LOI is typically written in letter form and focuses on the parties' intentions; a term sheet skips most of the formalities and lists deal terms in bullet-point or similar format.
+Term sheets are very similar to "letters of intent" (LOI) in that they are both preliminary, mostly non-binding documents meant to record the intentions of two or more parties to enter into a future agreement based on specified (but incomplete or preliminary) terms.
+The difference between the two is slight and mostly a matter of style: an LOI is typically written in letter form and focuses on the intentions of the parties; a term sheet skips most of the formalities and lists deal terms in bullet-point or similar format.
 There is an implication that an LOI only refers to the final form.
 A term sheet may be a proposal, not an agreed-to document.